Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/developer-guide/Sim-Diasca-model-conventions-english.rst

 - ``class_Actor:create_actor/3`` has a ``class_Actor:create_placed_actor/4`` counterpart

-Except the hint specification, these functions work exactly as their counterpart (ex: w.r.t. the call to ``onActorCreated/5``).
+Except the hint specification, these functions work exactly as their counterpart (e.g. w.r.t. the call to ``onActorCreated/5``).

 For example, if devices in a house were to be modelled, and if a large number of houses was to be simulated, then for house 437, the placement hint (as an atom) ``house_437`` could be specified for the house creation, as well for the creation of each of the devices it will contain.